josepharceneaux/ecs-stuff/push_campaign_service/README.md

 ### Campaign Sends [GET]

 This endpoint returns all sends of a campaign which may belong to different blast for the same campaign.
-Everytime a campaign is sent to candidates, a blast is created and a campaign `send` to a candidate is associated with that blast.
+Every time a campaign is sent to candidates, a blast is created and a campaign `send` to a candidate is associated with that blast.

 + Parameters